About GTR®

 Registered tests have:

-- A unique GTR accession and version number located in the upper-right hand corner of a test record
+- A unique GTR accession and version number located below the test name

 - Test names that are specified by the submitting laboratory

-To view the information content offered by the GTR, explore the tabs in a registered GTR test and in the corresponding laboratory record.
+To view the information content offered by the GTR, explore a registered GTR test and the corresponding laboratory record.

 Send-out tests